Five myths about diabetes

 However, some people with type 2 diabetes also have to inject themselves with insulin as diabetes can worsen over time.
 Both types of diabetes can lead to serious health complications, such as heart disease, stroke, blindness, kidney failure, and nerve damage that can result in having to amputate limbs.

-2. Thin people can't get type 2 diabetes
+2. Slender people can't get type 2 diabetes

 Being overweight is a major risk factor for developing type 2 diabetes.
-Being even slightly overweight increases diabetes risk by up to five times, according to research done by Harvard School of Public Health Professor Walter Willett, and being seriously obese increases it 60 times.
+Being even slightly overweight increases diabetes risk by up to five times, according to research done by Harvard School of Public Health Professor Walter Willett.

 But being overweight is not the only major risk factor for type 2 diabetes.
 Genetics are just as important.
 People with a family history of diabetes are at higher risk for both type 1 and type 2 diabetes.
 Smoking also increases the risk of diabetes and cardiovascular diseases.

 On the 'supply side' of the healthcare system, a major driver of costs is the rapid emergence of new medicines and medical technologies.
 Unlike information technology, new technology in healthcare comes at a typically much higher cost.
-In 2016, DHMS paid out R1.5 billion for high-cost medicines, up from R400m in 2008.
-In 2016, 89 members requiring very high-cost medicines claimed an average of R1.4m each, and the number of members requiring these high-cost medication has increased seven-fold since 2008.
+In 2016, Discovery Health Medical Scheme paid out more than R1.5 billion for high-cost medicines, up from R400 million in 2008.
+In 2016, 89 members requiring very high-cost medicines claimed an average of R1.4 million each, and the number of members requiring these high-cost medicines has increased seven-fold since 2008.

 3. People with diabetes have to eat small, frequent meals